 Conservation Now: Blogging from IUCN 2016

-[NOTE: This is the sixth in a series of blogs by WCS staff who attended the IUCN World Conservation Congress that took place September 1 — 10 in Honolulu, Hawaii]
+[NOTE: This is the fourth in a series of blogs by WCS staff at the IUCN World Conservation Congress taking place September 1–10 in Honolulu, Hawaii]

 Local people in countries around the world are increasingly involved in managing forests and coastal fisheries, which they depend upon for food, resources and livelihoods.
 Yet in rural communities, men and women use forests and fisheries resources differently.
 In forests, men may focus on timber and profitable non-timber forest products, while women are more likely to focus on firewood and fodder for animals.